Himmerod Abbey: Himmerod memorandum

 From 5 October to 9 October 1950, officers of the former Wehrmacht, on the authority of the West German government, met in conference at Himmerod Abbey to prepare for Chancellor Konrad Adenauer to launch the re-armament of Germany.
 The conference produced the Himmerod memorandum (German: Himmeroder Denkschrift), which laid out the prerequisites for re-armament and suggested what Germany could contribute to the defense of western Europe.
 This was an important step toward the official founding of the Bundeswehr in 1955.

 Closure

-The Cistercian convent of Himmerod was dissolved in October 2017 after nearly nine centuries in operation.
-The monastery’s head, Abbot Johannes, referred to the financial situation of the abbey as having played a key role in the decision.
-The monastery’s property near the village of Großlittgen was transferred to the Catholic Diocese of Trier.
-The remaining six monks at Himmerod would move on to other monasteries.
-Five of the six monks had left Himmerod by March 2018; Father Stephan Reimund Senge remained the last formal member of the abbey.
+The Cistercian convent of Himmerod was dissolved in October 2017, after less than a hundred years of operation.
+The monastery’s abbot referred to the financial situation of the abbey as having led to the decision.
+The monastery’s property near the village of Großlittgen was transferred to the Diocese of Trier.
+Five of the six monks had left Himmerod by March 2018.
+Stephan Reimund Senge remained, the last formal member of the abbey.